lafita/motif-search/README.md

 ## Installation

-Clone the repository and install dependencies using maven.
+Clone the repository and install dependencies using [Maven](https://maven.apache.org) with `mvn install`.

 ## Usage

-Motify the search criteria in the [MotifParams](https://github.com/lafita/motif-search/blob/master/src/main/java/main/MotifParams.java) class and run the [MotifSearch](https://github.com/lafita/motif-search/blob/master/src/main/java/main/MotifSearch.java) to start scanning PDB structures automatically.
+Modify search criteria in the [MotifParams](https://github.com/lafita/motif-search/blob/master/src/main/java/main/MotifParams.java) class and run the [MotifSearch](https://github.com/lafita/motif-search/blob/master/src/main/java/main/MotifSearch.java) script to start scanning PDB structures automatically.
 The list of PDB IDs matching the search criteria will be printed to the standard output.